When Stones Awake

 “You live only as long as the last person who remembers you” (Akecheta, Westworld)

 While some people and events are literally and metaphorically written in stone, others are not.
 It urges to ask: what exactly does it mean to be remembered and what does it mean to be forgotten?
 When Stones Awake centralizes questions concerning our public way of remembering specific people and events.
 It presents artworks that deal, directly or indirectly, with the notion of remembering through monuments.
-The exhibition is looking backwards and thinking forward to raise questions concerning authorship of monuments, and mirrors memory and oblivion as symbols for life and death.
+The exhibition, curated by Youri Appelo, is looking backwards and thinking forward to raise questions concerning authorship of monuments, and mirrors memory and oblivion as symbols for life and death.

 Almost everywhere in the world there are examples of monuments to be found, to remember and commemorate places of importance, specific events, individuals or groups that left their mark on history - both in a positive and negative sense.
 It appears to be a deeply human need and global phenomenon to transform moments of time into solid materials.
 With the goal to let what the moment or the person represented, exceed its own time.
 It is not a coincidence that ‘written in stone’ basically means permanent or for eternity, but also ironically that many monuments expired their expiration dates sooner than expected.